 We’re already seeing many organizations across industries undergo extensive digital transformations to capitalize on the benefits new technologies can offer.
 According to a 2018 Tech Pro Research survey, 70 percent of companies either have a digital transformation strategy in place or are working on one.
 However, given the high-tech nature of Industry 4.0, especially compared to previous industrial revolutions, it might seem like manufacturing businesses won’t be as involved.
-In fact, the manufacturing industry has just as much to gain from these new developments.
+In fact, the manufacturing industry has just as much to gain from these new digital solutions.

 Optimization of Supply Chains: The biggest benefit of Industry 4.0 can be summed up in one word: connection.
 Thanks to the Internet of Things - the integration of an increasing number of “smart” technologies continuously feeding new data to an expansive network - businesses are able to streamline their supply chains and develop more efficient processes.
 Manufacturers can leverage this interconnectedness to accommodate changing economic conditions and other unexpected events that may otherwise hamper their business.
 When unforeseen circumstances cause shipments to be delayed, a smart system powered by this trove of data and navigated by AI and machine learning can proactively adapt and modify manufacturing priorities.